SrujanS18/Project/README.md

-We proposed image pixel Mapping technique and integrating it with two axis gantry robot frame to detect plant weed position and precisely spray pesticides.
+We proposed a image pixel Mapping technique and integrating it with two axis gantry robot frame to detect plant weed position and precisely spray pesticides.
 This entire process is automated with the help of Microprocessor.The outcome of the project is a weed detection and spraying mechanism which, when incorporated onto a gantry robot, is